 This article outlines a sample plan design for a Section 105 medical reimbursement plan.

 A Section 105 medical reimbursement plan is simple; there are just a few different plan design decisions for a business to make.
 Here are six questions to ask while setting up a plan, illustrated by a sample.

 1. What type of Section 105 Plan are we using?

 Sample - “Denver Tech,” a small and growing technology company in Colorado, has decided to offer a Defined Contribution Health Benefits program to its 15 full-time employees.
-The company uses a Healthcare Reimbursement Plan to give allowances to employees for individual health insurance.
+The company uses a Healthcare Reimbursement Arrangement to give allowances to employees for individual health insurance.

 2. When will the plan start?

 The company establishes a plan start date, usually on the first day of any month.